Alter-N0X/Quick_Guide_To_Root2Shells/README.md

 Now after rebooting and connecting hopefully we get a root shell:
 ![](attachements/24.png)

+> [!Tip]
+> This was a general approach applied on a specific device, you might face different connectors layout or protection mechanisme might come your way, I hope you got something out of this to counter that.
+Thank you for readying! (why not give us a ⭐)
 #### Toolset
 | Device Name                                | Price (TND)         | Link                                                                                                                                                                   |
 | ------------------------------------------ | ------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------- |